Shukrat/JGWines_App_Android/README.md

-# John Given Wines, Inc. Wine Portfolio v1.0
+# John Given Wines, Inc. Wine Portfolio v0.9
 ### For Android
 A portfolio app for John Given Wines, Inc. displaying all their wines.

 ##Main Activity:
 Uses 4 fragments to shift UI content by 4 buttons at top.
 Fragment changes are added to backstack, and back button also remembers button colors for previous tab selected.
-4 Fragments:
    1. News Fragment:
   -Tastings loaded from JSON file.
   -New Vintages marked in JSON file and loaded.